ThatBlokeCalledJay/auto-app-version/README.md

-# Please Note, this read me is a WIP and will be improved upon.
+# Please note, this read me is a WIP and will be improved upon.

 # auto-app-version
 An Azure DevOps build and release task designed to automatically increment your app's version number.

 ## So what is this?
 Simply put...
-Don't worry about incrementing you'r apps version number everytime you commit/integrate and deploy small patch updates, there's going to be a lot of them, let AutoAppVersion increment the patch version for you.
+Don't worry about incrementing you're app's version number everytime you commit/integrate and deploy small patch updates, there's going to be a lot of them.
+Let AutoAppVersion increment the patch version for you.
 When you are ready to release a new Major or Minor version, simply update those version segmants like normal in your csporj file, and AutoAppVersion will reset the patch segment for you.

-## Qucik Guide: Do as I say!!!
+## Quick Setup Guide: Do as I say!!!
 Of course I don't expect you to do as I say, just do the next steps to get the thing working as quickly as possible.
 After that, have a play.

 1. In your csproj file make sure you have a version element, if you're looking for this package then you will most likely know exactly what that is.
 If not, it should be defined something like this:

 ```xml